10 Causal estimands

 10.1 Estimands, Estimators, Estimates

 When analyzing to make causal inferences, we need to keep the causal question that we’re interested in close to our chest.
-The causal question helps guide not just the assumptions we need to make but also how we will go about answering the question.
+The causal question helps guide not only the assumptions we need to make but also how we will answer the question.
 This chapter deals with three ideas closely related to answering causal questions: the estimand, the estimator, and the estimate.
 The estimand is the target of interest, the estimator is the method by which we approximate this estimand using data, and the estimate is the value we get when we plug our data into the estimator.
 You can think of the estimand as a glossy picture of a beautiful cake we are trying to bake, the estimator as the recipe, and the estimate as the cake we pull out of our oven.

 set.seed(928)